Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Further Experiments: Comparing the Iterative Algorithm in CoPRAM Combined with Various Initialization Methods

 \section{Further Experiments: Comparing the Iterative Algorithm in~\texttt{CoPRAM} Combined with Various Initialization Methods}

-In this section, we provide additional numerical results comparing with other initialization methods, in that case that the initialization is combined with the subsequent iterative algorithm used in~\texttt{CoPRAM}.
-In addition to~\texttt{PRI-SPCA-NT} and the spectral initialization methods used in~\texttt{ThWF},~\texttt{SPARTA}, and~\texttt{CoPRAM}, we also compare with random initialization with the initial vector being $\lambda \frac{\bg}{\|\bg\|_2}$, where $\bg \sim \calN(\bm{0},\bI_n)$.
-The worst performance of random initialization reveals the importance of using spectral initialization methods for sparse phase retrieval.
+In this section, we provide additional numerical results comparing our approach with other initialization methods, in that case that the initialization is combined with the subsequent iterative algorithm used in~\texttt{CoPRAM}.
+In addition to~\texttt{PRI-SPCA-NT} and the spectral initialization methods used in~\texttt{ThWF},~\texttt{SPARTA}, and~\texttt{CoPRAM}, we also compare with random initialization, in which the initial vector is $\lambda \frac{\bg}{\|\bg\|_2}$ with $\bg \sim \calN(\bm{0},\bI_n)$.
+The worsened performance of random initialization reveals the importance of using spectral initialization methods for sparse phase retrieval.

 We first consider the noiseless case and compare the relative error and empirical success rate of different methods.
 More specifically, after obtaining initial vectors from different initialization methods using the procedure discussed in Section~\ref{sec:numerical}, we run the iterative algorithm of~\texttt{CoPRAM} for $T = 100$ iterations to further refine the estimated vectors and obtain $\bx^{(T)}$.
-We observe that for our experiments, $100$ iterations are usually sufficient for convergence.
-A success is declared for a trial if the relative error
+For our experiments, we found that $100$ iterations are usually sufficient for convergence.
+A trial is declared to be successful if the relative error

 is less than $0.01$.
-We fix $n = 1000$, and consider $s=10$ or $s=20$, while increasing $m$ from $100$ to $1000$ by $50$.
+We fix $n = 1000$, and consider $s=10$ or $s=20$, while varying $m$ in $\{100,150,200,\dotsc,1000\}$.
 For each of the experiments in this section, we repeat $50$ trials for $10$ times, and calculate the standard deviation over these $10$ times to produce the error bars.

 We report the relative error in Figure~\ref{fig:exp4_m}, and we report the empirical success rate of different methods in Figure~\ref{fig:exp4_esr_m}.
 From Figures~~\ref{fig:exp4_m} and~\ref{fig:exp4_esr_m}, we observe that for most cases, our~\texttt{PRI-SPCA} method leads to the smallest relative error and the largest empirical success rate.